zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu.md

 * [Migrate any of your current resources to use the resource menu][resourcemenuadoption] {"gitdown": "include-file", "file": "../templates/portalfx-resourcemenu-adoption.md"}

-* If there are any issues please reach out to [ibiza Menu Blade](mailto:ibiza-menu-blade@microsoft.com)
+* If there are any issues please reach out to <a href="mailto:ibiza-menu-blade@microsoft.com?subject=Issues with Resource Samples">Ibiza Menu Blade</a>.